ALi3naTEd0/plex-randomizer/README.md

 Then click `Connect`.

-If connection succeeds, settings are saved to `plex_config.json`.
+If connection succeeds, settings are saved in user app config storage.
+On Linux/Android this is typically `~/.config/plex-randomizer/plex_config.json`.
 On next launch, the app tries to reconnect automatically and goes straight to the randomizer view.

 ## Plex URL Examples